arnavvarshneyy/2301920130044/notification_system_design.md

-# Campus Notification Platform - REST API Design
+# Campus Notification Platform -

 ## Overview
 A campus notification platform for sending and managing real-time notifications to students, faculty, and staff.